btalayeminaei/blog/scalable-go-service.md

 If you are not familiar, `go` is a relatively new language and is designed based on modern understanding of parallel computing.
-Its primitive types make designing and building concurrant applications simple and fun.
+Its primitive types make designing and building concurrent applications simple and fun.
 A `goroutine` can be thought of an inexpensive and lightweight thread.
 A `channel` enables two or more routines to communicate with each other, similar to a pipe.
-The language also provides a multiway concurrent control switch through the `select` statement, which enables interactions with multiple `channel`s.
+The language also provides a multiway concurrent control switch through the `select` statement, which enables interactions with multiple `channels`.
 So, creating a `goroutine` is cheap and we are able to use first-class primitives to facilitate conversation between them.
 But how do we use these features to design and implement a scalable service for gathering hotel rates?